Distances and Trees in Dense Subsets of $\mathbb{Z}^d$: Introduction

 \subsection{Distance sets and existing results}

 A result of Katznelson and Weiss \cite{FKW} states that all sufficiently large distances can always be attained between pairs of points from any given measurable subset of $\mathbb{R}^2$ of positive upper (Banach) density.
-Specifically, if $A$ is a measurable subset of $\R^2$ of positive upper (Banach) density, then there exists $\lm_0=\lm_0(A)$ such that the distance set
+Specifically, if $A$ is a measurable subset of $\R^2$ of positive upper Banach density, they established the existence of a threshold $\lm_0=\lm_0(A)$ such that the distance set